Emergency Response

 Disposal of Spill Clean-up Materials

-All materials (paper towels, absorbent materials, etc.) used to clean up a chemical or biological spill should be considered to exhibit the same characteristics as would the material that was spilled.
-If the substance spilled was a chemical, the cleanup materials should be handled as hazardous chemical waste and disposed of through Environmental Health and Safety.
+All materials (paper towels, absorbent materials, etc.) used to clean up a chemical or biological spill should be considered to exhibit the same characteristics as the material that was spilled.
+If the substance spilled was a chemical, the cleanup materials should be handled as hazardous chemical waste and disposed of through Research and Laboratory Safety.
 If the substance was biological, then the cleanup materials should be handled and disposed of as biological waste.